Bachelor of Environmental Science/Bachelor of Engineering (Environmental Engineering) (Honours)

 During second year, your environmental science studies will cover the hydrosphere, ecology and soil environment.

-Engineering Practice courses give you the opportunity to engage in a multidisciplinary project.
+Engineering practice units give you the opportunity to engage in a multidisciplinary project.
 Working in teams, you will learn about environmental principles and sustainable design.
 You’ll also start groundwater studies.

 You'll learn about the atmosphere and start to study courses from your chosen minor of either environmental biology or environmental chemistry.